7 Most Affordable Neighbourhoods in Kelowna, BC

 Kelowna North Amenities

-Kelowna North is an established residential area on the banks of Okanagan Lake.
+The Kelowna North neighbourhood is an established residential area on the banks of Okanagan Lake.
 Residents can walk to hiking trails in Knox Mountain Park or stroll downtown via the lakefront boardwalk.
-The City Library, Cultural District, and the entertainment arena, Prospera Place, are all located within the neighbourhood.
+The City Library, Cultural District, and the entertainment arena Prospera Place are all located within the neighbourhood.
 The area is beginning a growth and development spurt along Clement Avenue, which will create new homes in place of the current industry there.

 Housing styles and prices are diverse.
-Although the most luxurious homes in Kelowna North can cost as much as Kelowna's most expensive neighbourhoods, many condos and single-family homes are available for prices between $300,000 and $900,000.
+Although the most luxurious homes have prices common to Kelowna's most expensive neighbourhoods, many condos and single-family homes are available from the $600s to $1.5 million.

 Restaurants and shops are plentiful.
-A few are Earl's Kitchen and Bar, Cactus Club Cafe in the Kelowna Yacht Club, and Kelly O'Bryan's, a neighbourhood restaurant near the waterfront.
+Some standouts include Earl's Kitchen and Bar, Cactus Club Cafe in the Kelowna Yacht Club, and Kelly O'Bryan's, a neighbourhood restaurant near the waterfront.
 Shopping opportunities include the BC Tree Fruit Market and the Chain Line Cycle Bike Shop.

 Downtown Kelowna Amenities